Sunday, November 17, 2024

 What some of us discover about our fellow humans, which is not that surprising in retrospect, is that indoor-living, so-called, is an anathema to a percentage thereof.

 Whereas I am able to get excited by the prospect of a penthouse or simply an apartment, and have lived in several, I met fellow travelers at Occupy Portland and other places that just couldn't abide being cooped up between the four walls of anything, which doesn't mean they'd eschew all manner of shelter.
-They just wanted to be free of certain types of restraints.
+They just wanted to be free of certain types of restraint.

-We don't have to look far to find long-running themes behind this longing for an open sky lifestyles.
+We don't have to look far to find long-running themes behind this longing for an open sky lifestyle.
 The crush of cities, especially during the advent of the industrial era, was especially noxious and toxic, and the Romantics rebelled, seeking a back to nature aesthetics that resonates with us today.
 Although classified a Transcendentalist, a post-Romantic movement, Thoreau's lifestyle at Walden Pond set a template for "off the grid" living.

 However beyond not wanting to be cooped up in a high rise or even a suburban ranch style domicile, is not wanting the encumbrances of another system's bureaucracy, where "the other" in this case comprises all those "normies" who want to play-act being members of various nation-states.
 Some humans take a look at that whole game and would rather opt out.
 "No citizenship for me thank you" is their polite enough refusal to go along.
 Is it that the "right of citizenship" is actually something more mandatory than a right?
 A duty even?
 Is a person free to surrender citizenship without adopting another?